jamesfolberth/stem-camp-deploy/jupyterhub/README.md

      ```

 ### 3. Set up Jupyterhub
    * Add at least one admin user to `/srv/jupyterhub/userlist` with the following format
         ```
         user.name@gmail.com admin
         ```
       This user will add other users through the web interface.
+But first we will have to set up nginx , NFS, and Dockerswarm.
-      We have callbacks set up in `my_oauthenticator.py` that should automagically get things set up, which includes
+      We will have callbacks set up in `my_oauthenticator.py` that should automagically get things set up, which will include:

       1. Creating a system user on the Jupyterhub machine
       2. Creating a home directory for that user on the NFS-mounted EFS (mounted on `/mnt/nfs/home`)
       3. `rsync`ing the notebooks from this repo into the user's home directory.

-    * If you have the [nginx](../nginx/README.md) and the [NFS mount](../nfs/README.md) set up, you can try starting Jupyterhub.

-      But...
-      - if authentication failed (e.g., user not in `/srv/jupyterhub/userlist` or user not added through Jupyterhub web interface by admin user), you should see a 403 "Forbidden".
-      - we haven't built/pulled the data8-notebook (see [data8-notebook README](../data8-notebook/README.md)) or started the Docker swarm manager/workers, so if you try to start a server, you should see a 500 "Internal Server Error".

 ### 4. Set up [nginx](../nginx/README.md), [NFS](../nfs/README.md), and set up the [Docker swarm](../swarm_legacy/README.md).

 ### 5. Start Jupyterhub

    This should be as simple as running `start.sh`.
    I like to run `start.sh` in a `screen` session so I can detach and logout of my SSH connection.

+   But...
+   * if authentication failed (e.g., user not in `/srv/jupyterhub/userlist` or user not added through Jupyterhub web interface    by admin user), you should see a 403 "Forbidden".

+   * we haven't built/pulled the data8-notebook (see [data8-notebook README](../data8-notebook/README.md)) or started the Docker swarm manager/workers, so if you try to start a server, you should see a 500 "Internal Server Error".